luiscamachocaballero/SiminchikkunaraykuWeb/README.md

 10. In Jenkins, use the Blue Ocean link to create a new pipeline
    * create a GitHub token using the link https://github.com/settings/tokens/new?scopes=repo,read:user,user:email,write:repo_hook or use a previous created token
+11. Install tidy, sudo apt-get install -y tidy
-11. Build commits to pipelines, review logs and correct bugs
+12. Build commits to pipelines, review logs and correct bugs

 ## Look at the recommendations in these links:
 * https://medium.com/@andresaaap/capstone-cloud-devops-nanodegree-4493ab439d48